 The impact under CEQA would be less than significant for all four project alternatives because noise from passbys would be temporary and brief.
 Confined animals may also become habituated to train noise.
 Livestock in two areas between San Jose and Gilroy would experience additional horn soundings with Alternative 4, but the horn soundings would be similar to existing train horn noise and are not expected to result in substantial new stress compared to existing conditions.
-No new significant impacts would be experienced by any livestock in agricultural or rangeland along the aboveground portions of the TDV where train speeds would increase from 200 mph to 220 mph.
 Therefore, CEQA does not require mitigation.